A list of hills I think are worth dying on.

 - reservation systems

-- recurring disputes over the few good desks
+- recurring disputes over the few good desks/offices

 - clean-desk rules without enough storage